CBIIT/HPC_DME_APIs/src/hpc-server/hpc-ws-rs-test/src/test/dice/README.txt

         directory where this README.txt is located.
         For example, in your ~/.bashrc file add: export HPC_DM_TEST=/path/to/this/README.txt/

+  V- Token generation
+        Before you can run the test, you need to generate an HPC DM API token and a globus token.
+        To generate these two tokens, run:
+        $HPC_DM_TEST/utils/generate-token.sh
+        $HPC_DM_TEST/utils/generate-globus-token.sh

-  V- To run test-hpc-client units tests, please follow the setup steps shown in ./test-hpc-client/README.txt
+  VI- To run test-hpc-client units tests, please follow the setup steps shown in ./test-hpc-client/README.txt

-  VI- The user who will run the test should be part of a dummy DOC with the hierarchy specified in the appendix.
+  VII- The user who will run the test should be part of a dummy DOC with the hierarchy specified in the appendix.

 -Execution:
   Every leaf directory includes two scripts: makeme and runme.